robertwprogramming/RobertWareupdates3/README.md

 Update timeline - Early to mid 2020 : More focus on the logic behind implementing the latest features.

-Below are 2018-2019 screenshots of the first module worked on.
+Below are early screenshots of the first module worked on.
 Looking to add screenshots of the latest functionalities soon.
 Please note : Code is being migrated at the moment.

 -Robert W.